MuvvalaKaran/symbolic_synthesis/README.md

 ### Submodules

 * Cudd_and_wrapper - A cython-based wrapper for the CUDD decision diagram package.
-* Regret_synthesis_toolbox - Source code for the explicit implementatiob of Min-max reachability algorithm and Regret-minimizing strategy synthesis.
+* Regret_synthesis_toolbox - Source code for the explicit implementation of Min-max reachability algorithm and Regret-minimizing strategy synthesis.
 See this [paper](https://arxiv.org/pdf/2203.06861.pdf) for more information.

 ## Benchmarking Dataset